xtendui/xtendui/src/gatsby/markdown/components/global/index.md

 ---
 type: "Components"
-category: "Layout"
+category: "Global"
-parent: "Layout"
+parent: "Global"
-title: "Layout"
+title: "Global"
-description: "Structural and layout components."
+description: "Global is a component with global styles and javascript."
 ---

 ## Styles

-You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.layout` see [css customization](/components/css#customization).
-Check [xtendui/src/layout.css.js](https://github.com/xtendui/xtendui/blob/beta/src/layout.css.js) for default styles.
+You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.layout` see [css customization](/components/global/preset#customization).
+Check [xtendui/src/global.css.js](https://github.com/xtendui/xtendui/blob/beta/src/global.css.js) for default styles.

 ## Global Styles

 Add to the `body` the class `xt-body` to have this features:

-* **Custom body scrollbar** [components styles](/components/layout#components-styles).
+* **Custom body scrollbar** [components styles](/components/global#components-styles).
 You can disable this feature with `xt-optout-scroll` and keep others `xt-body` features.

 ## Utilities Styles